Force, Weight, Newtons, Velocity, Mass and Friction—Basic Principles of Mechanics

 When a force is exerted on a mass, it accelerates.
 In other words, the velocity increases.
 This acceleration is greater for a greater force or for a smaller mass.

-When a force is exerted on a structure, this is known as a load.
+When a force is exerted on a structure or other object, this is known as a load.
 Examples are the weight of a roof on the walls of a building, the force of wind on a roof, or the weight pulling down on the cable of a crane when hoisting.

 Note: In US English, metres is spelled "meters"